TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 LTV impact | 17% + | 10 % + |

-Even with a modest dip in conversion, most apps see higher net revenue through a 15 - 24% decrease in platform fees and higher customer LTV.
+Even with a modest dip in conversion, most apps see higher net revenue through an increase of revenue per user or/and LTV.

-Providing mobile native payment options and a checkout that matches the UI of your app goes a long way in staving off conversion dips.
-Ensuring fast web-page load times is absolutely critical here too.
+Providing mobile native payment options and a checkout that matches the UI of your app goes a long way in staving off conversion dips and some even see negligible dips in their conversion.
+Ensuring fast web page load times is absolutely critical here too.

 Web2App or External Payments?

-Despite this, one benefit of External Payments emerging, outlined by app growth expert Nathan Hudson, derives from ASO and External Payments.
+One benefit of External Payments emerging derives from ASO and External Payments.

 Driving users into the app from your ads first means: